Using repeaters in Design Studio

 "I added extra columns manually, and now I see double products"

 Remove the extra columns.
-The repeater duplicates the element it is placed on; you only need one column.
+The repeater duplicates the element it's placed on — you only need one column.
 Trust the repeater to create duplicates for each product.

 "My product feed module doesn't show anything when the email is sent"

-Check that you have added at least one product reference to the module.
-Without these, there is no data, and the module is hidden automatically.
+Check that you've added at least one product reference to the module.
+Without these, there's no data and the module is hidden automatically.

 Also verify that personalized fields are selected — without them, the content has nothing to display.